-November 2020 - Review reports June 2021 - Develop plan for bridge repairs, if needed June 2021 - Follow-up with VTrans on the schedule for replacing bridge B64 through the VTrans Capital Program
+Review reports in Nov 2020 Develop plan for bridge repairs, if needed, by Jun 2021 Follow-up with VTrans on the schedule for replacing bridge B64 through the VTrans Capital Program in Jun 2021

 Re-work Roadside Ditches: Properly installed and stabilized roadside ditches are critical to protect the integrity of the road.
 Although Mount Holly has an extensive network of ditches, the areas noted below either need new ditches or have ditches that need to be re-worked to bring them up to current municipal Road Standards.